MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/mbb-device-config-init.md

 None

 ## Remarks
-The client typically calls this method from its EVT_WDF_DRIVER_DEVICE_ADD event callback function.
+The client driver calls this method from its EVT_WDF_DRIVER_DEVICE_ADD event callback function in preparation of calling **MbbDeviceInitilize**.

 ## Requirements